-14. Vendors needing any amount of electricity must fill out electricity request forms and return them to the deadline.

-CGCF office by the contract deadline.
+14. Vendors needing any amount of electricity must fill out electricity request forms and return them to the CGCF office by the contract deadline.
 Vendors needing electricity in excess of an amount designated by the CGCF Electrical Coordinator must pay for it.
-Payment is due by the respective area contract applicants for clarification on questions answered unclearly.
-Area coordinators reserve the right to reject applicants who fail to provide requested clarification.
+Payment is due by the respective area contract deadline.